MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Common sense is not so common.
+> Leaders spend 5% of their time on the problem & 95% of their time on the solution.
+Get over it & crush it!
-> -- Voltaire
+> -- Tony Robbins